 Currently there are no plans to disrupt or change the residential land uses currently found in the Charlotte Harbor CRA.
 The majority of redevelopment projects, plans and elements occur in the Riverwalk District, which has some allowance for residential in the Commercial Tourist Land Use classification, and the US 41 Gateway District which allows for in Mixed Use, Commercial Tourist, Coastal Residential, and Neighborhood Residential.
-If anything, there will be a greater allowance for residential units in these two districts as there may be proposals to provide for bonus density increases based on performance standards and the availability of transfer of density units (TDUs).
+If anything, there will be a greater allowance for residential units in these two districts as there are proposals to provide for bonus density increases based on performance standards.
 The other two residential areas, the Charlotte Harbor Neighborhood District and the Melbourne Neighborhood District, will remain primarily residential with the exception of the Bayshore Live Oak Park on the south side of Bayshore Road.
 The Park will provide a great asset to the residential neighborhoods.